rodnover55/docker-php7-nightly-build/README.md

 ```
 docker run -d -P zend/php:7.0
 ```
 If you have built the container with the build.sh script, please note, that a date string has been attached to the version number.
-Please call 'docker ps' to see the full name of the created container).
+Please call 'docker images' to see the full name of the created container image).

 The command above exposes port 80 of the container, so that a request to http://<IP_ADRESS> will be responded by the Apache